 Why We Like It – Ultimaker 2 3D Printer

 The Ultimaker 2 3D printer is one of the most sophisticated 3D printers in the market right now.
 It relies on Fused Deposition Modelling as its main printing technology, has a clean Apple-like design, and is suitable for home use.
+For comparison, check out another 3D printer on our review on the MakerBot’s 5th-gen 3D printer – adds wood metal, and more to the mix.

 The Ultimaker 2 3D printer boasts of a print speed of about 300mm/s, which is a lot faster than the Zortrax M200 at 100mm/s.
 Its build volume is 9 x 8.7 x 8 inches, and it also spots a heated bed that helps to prevent any warping for printing.
 Its support for dual extrusion means you’ll be able to mix two colors or materials for printing, and its print cores can also be swapped in line with the material you’d like to use.
 If you do go ahead and add dual extrusion to the printer, then the best support material you should use for that would be Ultimaker PVA material as it is water soluble.